 West Virginia Mine Accident Lawyer Jeff Robinette

 Get the answers to the questions you need without cost.
 Imagine paying your medical bills without stress and planning for your future without shouldering the burden alone.

-Our law firm has significant experience in litigating complex coal mine cases and injury claims including the Sago Mine Explosion where serious injuries and deaths have occurred.
+Our law firm has significant experience in litigating complex coal mine cases and injury claims, including the Sago Mine Explosion, where serious injuries and deaths occurred.
 Our firm has secured substantial seven-figure settlements for our clients and their families from the coal mining company and mine owners and operators.